 Stories are powerful.
 We tell the story of Rachel Scott, the first victim of the Columbine school shootings.
 Rachel was just an ordinary teenager in many ways; but she believed that kindness could change the world.
 She wrote about it, talked about it – and acted on it.
 After her death, stories emerged of the little things Rachel had done that had made a big difference in the lives of those around her.

 Starting with her example, we show what kindness looks like; what it feels like.
-We teach simple and easy ways to reach out and connect to each other emotionally.
+We teach simple and easy ways to reach out and connect to each other emotionally with our school violence prevention programs.
 We model positive behavior that is compassionate and empathetic.
-Some call it social emotional learning.
-We call it life-changing.
+The results are life-changing.